08-22-2016, 12:37 AM

 Developer vision/journey as to why I wanted something special for my company and Limelight:

-So one year ago I decided to work on a user control panel.
+So one year ago, in 2015, I decided to work on a user control panel.
 It was clear to me that this application must be top-of-the-edge, using the latest web-technologies, top speed and an extremendous UI (user-interface).
 Since then I had worked on a framework for my own company here in Germany.
 I wanted to develop a product which can be used as a base for bigger ones.

 The most important things that popped into my mind: